Allied Health clinical placements

 Guide for hospital and health services

-This guide provides recommendations to maximise allied health student clinical placement opportunities within Queensland Health in collaboration with the education system to provide sufficient numbers of appropriately trained and qualified graduates to meet projected workforce requirements.
+The Queensland Health clinical placement capacity and offers of clinical placements for allied health professionals - guide for Hospital and Health Services (PDF 268 kB) provides recommendations to maximise allied health student clinical placement opportunities within Queensland Health in collaboration with the education system to provide sufficient numbers of appropriately trained and qualified graduates to meet projected workforce requirements.

 Provision of clinical education is critical to ensuring a safe, competent and sustainable health workforce.
 All allied health professionals working in Queensland Health should contribute to the education and training of the current and future workforce.